jsfix-ci/basura/tutorials/functions.md

-Types of functions I know about, as differentiated by util.inspect, with the output of f.toString():
+Types of functions I know about, as differentiated by `util.inspect`, with the output of `f.toString()` in node 14 and higher:

 ```
 [Function (anonymous)]: